 Legal professionals can benefit from using Google Scholar as Google frequently improves its algorithms, bringing better or most relevant results.
 Google’s investment into developments of other search areas enables better search results for legal professionals also.

 Various bar associations across the globe use Fastcase.
-Currently, its two versions are available on the market, which are version – 6 and version – 7.
+Currently, its two versions are available on the market, which is version – 6 and version – 7.
 You can simply use the toggle button (usually appears on the left-hand side of the top toolbar) to shift between the two.

 The Casemaker interface looks more traditional than that of Fastcase.
 However, Casemaker states that it offers the latest information, and it updates all the amendments and new laws on the website within a period of 4 days from the passage of the laws.